STEM Grant Program

 Here’s how the program works:

 After all applications and presentations have been reviewed and evaluated, the STEM Grant Committee makes its grant recommendations to the Club’s board of directors for approval.
 Upon their approval, checks are written to the schools.
-In 2016, all checks for the grants were mailed no later than early January.

 Click here for the Grant Request Form.